docker/docs/engine/release-notes/prior-releases.md

 - Replace deprecated upgrading reference to docker-latest.tgz, which hasn't been updated since 0.5.3
 * Update Gentoo installation documentation now that we're in the portage tree proper
 * Cleanup and reorganize docs and tooling for contributors and maintainers
-- Minor spelling correction of protocoll -> protocol
+- Minor spelling correction of protocol -> protocol

 ### Contrib